mco-gh/mco.dev/content/post/random/writing.md

 A few tips I recommend if you try this:

 1. Don't overplan.
 Let the writing just flow as freely as possible.
-Don't worry if it makes sense or is well written.
-This is by you and for you.
-No one has to ever see it so start by writing free about whatever pops into your head.
+Don't worry about whether it makes sense or is well written.
+This is by you and for you only.

 1. Write in longhand.
 It's now been scientifically proven that writing with your hand activates a different part of your brain versus using a keyboard, resulting in more creativity and greater retention.
 I swear by my Remarkable Tablet, which faithfully preserves the age old handwriting experience in the digital age.